PaulGilchrist/kubernetes-example/README.md

 1) Create a folder named `mongodb` located at `/Users/Shared/containerStorage`.
 This folder can be moved to any other root folder, as long as the file named `helm-chart/charts/database/templates/database-pvc.yaml` has its `spec.local.path` changed accordingly.

 2) Add the following lines to your local `/private/etc/hosts`
-   * This will allow the ingress controller to route 80/443 traffic to specific DNS names and URL paths to specific services and enforce TLS encryption, while also allowing the queue and database to route using their specific ports
+   * This will allow the ingress controller to route 80/443 traffic to specific DNS names and URL paths to specific services and enforce TLS encryption, while also allowing the queue to route using its specific ports

 ```
 127.0.0.1	app.local.com
 127.0.0.1	api.local.com
 127.0.0.1	queue.local.com
-127.0.0.1	database.local.com
 ```

+   * If you will be installing to Azure Kubernetes Services (AKS) rather than locally, change the IP addresses above to match the AKS ingress gateway for `app`, `api`, and match a dedicated Azure Public IP you have added for the `queue`

 4) [Install Helm](https://helm.sh/docs/intro/install/) locally then use it to install an nginx Kubernetes ingress gateway. **Sometimes Ingress on Mac local Kubernetes will require both resetting Kubernetes and restarting Docker for it to function properly.**